-Goal NR 4.
-Preserve the intrinsic visual qualities of our landscape that define its rural character.
+GOAL NR 4: Strive to preserve the intrinsic visual qualities of our landscape that define its rural character.

-NR 4.1.
-Protect the visual integrity and heritage of important scenic features and/or vistas, like outcroppings, quarry ponds, and undisturbed glacial landforms.
-These scenic features are highly prized by area residents and contribute significantly to the quality of life they presently enjoy.
+• NR 4.1.
+Protect the visual integrity of important scenic features and/or vistas.
+These scenic features are highly prized by residents of the town and contribute significantly to the quality of life they presently enjoy.
 Preserving them so that they can be enjoyed by future generations is a priority.